 The key message is this: ventilate your home well.
 Open doors and windows, use fans, and bring in air from the outside as much as you can.
 Keep your home’s temperature and humidity as low as is comfortable, as the compounds evaporate more at higher temperatures.
 Ventilate well when you’re painting, varnishing, or having other building work done around the house.

 Continuous ventilation is the best way of dealing with VOCs.
-Try our product Mr Venty ECO² Loft which is the ideal tool to ventilate your home well.
-It’s a whole house ventilation unit which is energy-efficient and is designed to control condensation within homes with a loft space.
-The unit draws in fresh air from outside, filters it, ventilates the home from a central position on the landing in a house or the central hallway in a bungalow, and uses the increased solar heat in a loft space to help reduce its power costs.
-It helps spread warm air evenly throughout your home, without the need for opening windows.
+Try our Positive Input Ventilation range which provide the ideal tool to ventilate your home well.
+These are whole house ventilation units which are energy-efficient and designed to control condensation within homes with a loft space.
+The units draw in fresh air from outside, filter it, ventilate the home from a central position on the landing in a house or the central hallway in a bungalow, and use the increased solar heat in a loft space to help reduce its power costs.
+They help spread warm air evenly throughout your home, without the need for opening windows.
 That helps reduce your heating costs, and is a boon in winter when opening windows means expensive energy loss.